Kunstbanause/Last64/last64_bloom/TASKS.md

 - Shield with alpha / transparency / Dithering
 - Rework shield to hit multiple targets, no downtime just cooldown
 - bosses are very similar, fast boss?
-- Some waves with different enemy spawning: Similar to vampire with fill screen instead of basic frequency
 - Different enemy types
     - Shooter
     - etc...